-- Record Books are due no later than September 15th of every year.
-If September 15th falls on a weekend, then record books are due the Friday before. - Record Books are scored and if they are filled out completely you get points toward the State Achievement Program.
+- Record Books will be due near the completion on the 4-H year.
+More information and specific due dates will be shared from the 4-H Office. - Record Books are scored and if they are filled out completely you get points toward the State Achievement Program.